robindelaater/robindelaater/README.md

 Working on both ends of the software spectrum, doing technical implementation as well as client support, has given me a solid understanding of code and communication.

-- 👯 Open to collaborate on anything really, just shoot me a message!
 - 💬 Always on to discuss new (development or other) trends in the ecommerce space.
 - 📫 How to reach me: Just shoot me an email!
 - ⚡ Fun fact: I've been playing guitar for quite a while and love metal! 🎸